wagtail/rfcs/text/078-adopt-stimulus-js.md

 - React takes over the whole tree it controls, so everything down the tree must also be React which means reimplementing everything in React and non-React.
 While it is possible to add a DOM element and attach something to it (like a jQuery initialisation) it is not idea.
 - It is not practical to output Django server rendered HTML inside a React element, Telepath provides a nice abstraction for data though.
 - It is important to have options when building UI in Wagtail, but not too many options, at the moment any new JS only really has the option of go all React or just build whatever you want in JS.
 This leads to a disconnect between implementations and confusion for new developers.
 - Not all developers want to or should have to learn React to contribute to Wagtail, this may be controversial but while React is 'just JavaScript' it is also a bigger learning curve.
-When building small and simple things (relative to the comments architecture or the dynamic API driven page explorer sub-menu) it should be possible for server side devs to contribute without having to learn too much.
+When building small and simple things (relative to the comments architecture or the dynamic API driven page explorer sub-menu) it should be possible for server-side devs to contribute without having to learn too much.

 ### Why not use Vue, Svelte, Angular, or Solid etc